 Place 3 to 5 marshmallows in every tunnel or open hole.
 Putting one marshmallow into every hole won’t be sufficient to eliminate the moles inhabiting it.

-It would be best to put some marshmallows in the moles’ escape or exit holes to help drive them far away from your lawn.
+It would be best to put some marshmallows in the moles’ escape or exit holes to increase chances of killing them.
 Wait for the results once you finish placing the marshmallows in the right places.

 You may need to repeat the process as needed until the population of moles in your lawn is reduced or fully eliminated.